 Should You Give An Employee Time Off When Their Pet Dies?

-From Pawternity Leave to dog-friendly offices, more and more employers have been recognising the importance that our pets play in our day to day lives.
+From Pawternity Leave to dog-friendly offices.
+More and more employers have been recognising the importance that our pets play in our day to day lives.

 Though employers may not agree whether the death of a pet should automatically qualify someone for time off, how should you handle an employee who is going through a pet bereavement and requests time off?

-If you’re not a “pet-person”, it can be hard to understand why they feel like they can’t attend work, but it’s important to consider the circumstances.
+If you’re not a “pet-person”, it can be hard to understand why they feel like they can’t attend work.
+But it’s important to consider the circumstances.
 Grief, whether it’s for a person or a pet, affects everyone differently.

 Start by assessing their emotional state before confirming any decisions.
-From a management perspective, it can be difficult to re-organise delegation at the last minute but if you ask an employee to come in when they are not in the right frame of mind, you should consider whether there is sufficient value to them being at work.
+From a management perspective, it can be difficult to re-organise delegation at the last minute.
+But if you ask an employee to come in when they are not in the right frame of mind, you should consider whether there is sufficient value to them being at work.

 Employees who feel they are treated well and are “more than a number” to their employers are more likely to perform better and show increased loyalty to the company, reducing turnover.

-Whether this is allowing them to take time off but requesting this is done with annual leave or placing restrictions of the amount of time they can take, ensure this is applied consistently and fairly.
+Whether this is allowing them to take time off but requesting this is done with annual leave or placing restrictions on the amount of time they can take, ensure this is applied consistently and fairly.
 It might be prudent to come up with a maximum amount of leave that can be used for when employees are experiencing emotional difficulties across the board.